 If you suspect abuse, speak to your son or daughter right away.
 A physical evaluation by a doctor might be necessary as well.

 If your suspicions of abuse are warranted, contact the South Carolina Department of Social Services.
 They will assign a caseworker to your child and help investigate the claim.
 Additionally, you may choose to contact an injury lawyer to begin filing a claim to recover damages from a responsible party.

 Getting Help from a Child Injury Lawyer in Columbia SC

 In these cases, children may require treatment not only for physical injuries, but for psychological ones as well.
 Damages may also include mental anguish, and could even include lost wages if you must miss days of work to stay home with the child to provide care.

 Contact the Law Office of Kenneth E. Berger at 803-790-2800 to speak to a child injury lawyer in Columbia.
+You can also contact us 24/7 using our live chat feature.
 We are committed to answering your questions, working to ensure justice, and guiding your family through this difficult time.